coalwater/blog.abushady.com/_posts/2015-05-03-rails_console_tips_and_tricks.md

 ident: rails-console-tips-and-tricks
 published: true
 tags:
-  - tips and tricks
+  - Rails
-  - rails
+  - Console
-  - console
+  - Tips and Tricks
 ---
 Any rails developer probably uses rails console every day, when testing methods, when debugging, or doing some database modifications, knowing some convenient